-Prior to the implementation of a newone or more similar Derivative Investments by UTIMCO staff, UTIMCO staff shall document the purpose, valuation method, methods for calculating delta, delta-adjusted exposure, Asset Class and Investment Type exposure, the effect on portfolio leverage (if applicable), risks (including, but not limited to modeling, pricing, liquidity and Counterparty risks), the expected increase or reduction in risk resulting from the Derivative Investments, and the procedures in place to monitor and manage the derivative exposure.
-For any short exposure, UTIMCO staff-shall also document the basis risk and appropriate stop-loss procedures.
-UTIMCO shall establish appropriate risk management procedures and the appropriate frequency to monitor daily the risk of (i) internally managed Derivative Investments and (ii) externally managed accounts operating under Agency Agreements that permit derivatives.
+Prior to the implementation of one or more similar Derivative Investments by UTIMCO, UTIMCO shall document the purpose, valuation method, methods for calculating delta, delta-adjusted exposure, Asset Class exposure, the effect on portfolio leverage (if applicable), risks (including, but not limited to modeling, pricing, liquidity and Counterparty risks), the expected increase or reduction in risk resulting from the Derivative Investments, and the procedures in place to monitor and manage the derivative exposure.
+For any short exposure, UTIMCO shall also document the basis risk and appropriate stop-loss procedures.
+UTIMCO shall establish appropriate risk management procedures and the appropriate frequency to monitor the risk of (i) internally managed Derivative Investments and (ii) externally managed accounts operating under Agency Agreements that permit derivatives.
 Internal control procedures to properly account and value the Funds' exposure to the Derivative Investment shall be fully documented.

-Additional Risk Mitigants Limitations:
+Additional Risk Mitigants

-Leverage: Leverage is inherent in many derivatives derivatives Derivative Investments.
+Leverage: Leverage is inherent in many Derivative Investments.
 In Cash Markets, in most cases, the cash outlay is equal to the market exposure acquired.
 By contrast, Derivative Investments offer the possibility of establishing - for the same cash outlay - substantially larger market exposure.
 Therefore, risk management and control processes must focus on the total risk assumed in a Derivative Investment.
-Exhibits A of the Fund's Investment Policy Statements provide a limitation on the amount of uncollateralized derivative exposure that can be utilized by the Funds whereby, the total Asset Class and Investment Type exposure, including the amount of derivatives exposure not collateralized by cash, may not exceed 105% (100% in the ITF) of the Asset Class and Investment Type exposures excluding the amount of derivatives exposure not collateralized by cash.
+Exhibits A of the Fund's Investment Policy Statements provide a limitation on the amount of uncollateralized derivative exposure that can be utilized by the Funds whereby, the total Asset Class exposure, including the amount of derivatives exposure not collateralized by cash, may not exceed 105% (100% in the ITF) of the Asset Class exposure excluding the amount of derivative exposure not collateralized by cash.

-Counterparty Risks: Rigorous Counterparty selection criteria and netting agreements shall be required to minimize Counterparty risk for Over the Counter (OTC) Deterivatives.
-In order to be eligible as a Any Counterparty toin an OTC derivative transaction with the Funds, whether the trade is initiated by UTIMCO, by an external manager under Agency Agreement, the Counterparty, or by a Limited Liability Entity where UTIMCO has full transparency and ownership control of the underlying assets, the Counterparty must have a credit rating of at least A- (Standard and Poor's) or A3 (Moody's)-, unless an exception is approved by the Risk Manager Managing Director - Risk Management and by the CIO or Deputy CIO.
+Counterparty Risks: Rigorous Counterparty selection criteria shall be required to minimize Counterparty risk for Over the Counter (OTC) Derivatives.
+In order to be eligible as a Counterparty to an OTC derivative transaction with the Funds, whether the trade is initiated by UTIMCO, by an external manager under Agency Agreement, or by a Limited Liability Entity where UTIMCO has full transparency and control of the underlying assets, the Counterparty must have a credit rating of at least A- (Standard and Poor's) or A3 (Moody's), unless an exception is approved by the Managing Director-Risk Management and by the CIO or Deputy CIO.
 All OTC derivatives, with the exception of Derivative Investments where ISDA is not available or the market standard (e.g., Bona Fide Spot Foreign Exchange Transactions, participation notes (P-notes) and low exercise purchase options (LEPOs)), must be subject to established ISDA Netting Agreements and have full documentation of all legal obligations of the Funds.
 In limited circumstances, the August 2012 DF Protocol Agreement, as published on August 13, 2012 (the "August Protocol Agreement") and the 2002 ISDA Master Agreement with a Schedule (an "ISDA March 2013 DF Protocol Master Agreement"), developed in connection with ISDA's Dodd-Frank Documentation Initiative to implement and comply with the regulatory requirements imposed under Title VII of the Dodd-Frank Wall Street Reform and Consumer Protection Act, may be used in place of an ISDA Netting Agreement or on a temporary basis until an ISDA Netting Agreement with the Counterparty has been executed.
-In the event a Counterparty is downgraded below the minimum credit rating requirements stated above requirement, UTIMCO staff will take appropriate action to protect the interests of the Funds, including availing itself of all potential remedies contained in the ISDA agreements.
+In the event a Counterparty is downgraded below the minimum credit rating requirement, UTIMCO will take appropriate action to protect the interests of the Funds.

-The net market value, net of collateral postings, of all OTC derivatives for any individual Counterparty may not exceed 30bps1% of the total market value of the Funds.
+The net market value, net of collateral postings, of all OTC derivatives for any individual Counterparty may not exceed 30bps of the total market value of the Funds.